Glossary

 Twill [also Twill Weave, Twill Fabric]

-Twill refers to a specific type of woven fabric, made with cotton, polyester, or poly/cotton blend fibers and characterized by a diagonal rib pattern, often used as the base material in patch manufacturing.
+Twill refers to a specific type of woven fabric made with cotton, polyester, or poly/cotton blend fibers.
+It is characterized by a diagonal rib pattern and is often used as the base material in patch manufacturing.
 It is a strong and durable and can withstand a lot of wear to include frequent washing.

 Variation